Simon Black writes and speaks on work and labour, cities, social inequality, and social movements.

 Black’s writing has appeared in The Toronto Star, The Conversation, Now Magazine, Rabble.ca, Literary Review of Canada and the International Socialist Review.
 He is a contributing editor of the anti-poverty newspaper, The Tough Times, and writes a sports column, from a radical’s perspective, for Canadian Dimension magazine.

-Black is Assistant Professor of Labour Studies at Brock University where he is also a faculty affiliate in the Social Justice and Equity Studies program.
+Black is Associate Professor of Labour Studies at Brock University where he is also a faculty affiliate in the Social Justice and Equity Studies program.